Over a billion birds die every year in the US due to window collisions during migration.

 Often, these are rare or threatened species whose numbers are already in decline.

-Birds cannot detect glass as a barrier.
-Instead, they may just see a reflection of greenery and blue sky and they will proceed to fly through it.
-Artificial light can make the problem worse by disorienting birds.
-Many birds die on impact.
-Survivors require prompt medical attention in order to recover.
+Birds can’t detect glass as a barrier.
+Instead, they may just see a reflection of greenery and sky and think they can fly through it.
+Artificial light at nighttime makes the problem worse by disorienting birds.
+Many die on impact with windows.
+Survivors require prompt medical attention to have a chance at recovery.

 Here in Jersey City, the threat to birds has increased as rapid construction development and multi-story buildings dominate the skyline in the bird flyways.